jnozzi/cocoadev.com/markdown/MailAppSplitView.md

 ----

-Subclass General/NSSplitView and override     dividerThickness to return something small like 1.0.
+Subclass NSSplitView and override     dividerThickness to return something small like 1.0.

 ----